toddledev/documentation/docs/04-get-started/02-create-a-project/index.md

 In the dashboard view, you will find the **Start Building** section.
 Click `Create App` or `Create Package` to begin the creation process for the corresponding project type.

 ## Create a Project from the Organization View
-In the organization view, navigate to the top right of the project listing container.
-You will find buttons to create an app or a package.
+In the organization view, at the top right of the project list, you will find buttons to create an app or a package.
 Click on the relevant button to start the process.

 # Create an App
 To create an app, follow these steps: